A/B Testing Reporting: Save Hours Every Week

 3. Executive Summary Templates

-Stakeholders do not need to understand confidence intervals.
+Stakeholders do not need to understand confidence intervals or p-values.
 They need to know three things: what you tested, what happened, and what you are doing about it.
+A one-page template takes 15 minutes to fill out (vs. an hour to build custom slides).

 One-page template structure: